By Gu Rong, Che Yang, Fan Bin

 Gu Rong, an associate researcher of the Department of Computer Science and Technology in Nanjing University, whose research direction is big data processing system, has published more than 20 papers in the frontier journals and conferences, such as the IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE International Conference on Data Engineering (ICDE), Parallel Computing, Journal of Parallel and Distributed Computing (JPDC), International Parallel and Distributed Processing Symposium (IPDPS) and International Conference on Parallel Processing (ICPP).
 His achievements have been applied to Sinopec, Baidu, Bytedance and other companies and Apache Spark.
 He won the first prize of Jiangsu Province Science and Technology in 2018 and the Youth Science and Technology Award of Jiangsu Computer Society in 2019.
 He was elected as the member of the Techinical Committee of Systems Software and the Task Force of Big Data, China Computer Federation, and the secretary general of the Big Data Committee of Jiangsu Computer Society.

 Che Yang, a senior technical expert at Alibaba Cloud, specializes in the development of Kubernetes and container-related products.
-He focuses on how to use cloud-native technology to build machine learning platforms and systems and is the primary creator and maintainer of the General Processing Unit (GPU) share scheduling.
+He focuses on how to use cloud-native technology to build machine learning platforms and systems and is the primary creator and maintainer of the GPU share scheduling.

-Fan Bin is the member of Production Material Control (PMC) of the open source project Alluxio and the maintainer of its source code.
+Fan Bin is the member of Project Management Committee (PMC) of the open source project Alluxio and the maintainer of its source code.
 Before joining Alluxio, Fan Bin worked for Google and was engaged in the research and development of the next-generation large-scale distributed storage system.
 He received his doctorate from the Department of Computer Science at Carnegie Mellon University in 2013.
 During his doctorate, he was engaged in the design and implementation of distributed systems and was the creator of Cuckoo Filter.

 This solution provides you with Artificial Intelligence services and allows you to build AI-powered, human-like, conversational, multilingual chatbots over omnichannel to quickly respond to your customers 24/7.Learn More